400k+

 Efficiency

-A QA engineer — sometimes called an SDET or QA automation engineer — designs and runs the testing strategy that keeps software from breaking in production.
+A QA developer (sometimes called an SDET or QA automation engineer) designs and runs the testing strategy that keeps software from breaking in production.
 Companies like Google, Microsoft, and Spotify embed QA engineers directly in product teams, and the role has shifted heavily toward automation.
-Modern QA is more about writing test code than clicking through screens manually.
+Modern QA centers on writing test code, automating coverage, and maintaining test infrastructure.

-Day-to-day, they build test automation frameworks using tools like Selenium, Cypress, or Playwright, integrate those tests into CI/CD pipelines so they run on every commit, design test cases that cover edge cases and regression scenarios, and work alongside developers to catch issues before they ship.
-The balance they're always managing: thorough enough to catch real problems, fast enough to not slow down the release cycle.
+Day to day, that means building test automation frameworks using tools like Selenium, Cypress, or Playwright, integrating those tests into CI/CD pipelines so they run on every commit, designing test cases that cover edge cases and regression scenarios, and working alongside developers to catch issues before they ship.
+The balance they're always managing: thorough enough to catch real problems, fast enough not to slow down the release cycle.

-Shipping fast without breaking things isn't a nice-to-have — it's what separates companies that grow from companies that churn.
-Quality engineering means automated test suites that run in your CI/CD pipeline, catching regressions before your users do.
-Manual testing doesn't scale; a QA or quality assurance engineer who builds the right automation framework does.
+Shipping fast without breaking things is what separates companies that grow from companies that churn.
+Quality engineering means automated test suites running in a CI/CD pipeline, catching regressions before users do.
+Manual testing doesn't scale; a QA developer who builds the right automation framework does.

-Good QA engineers are chronically undervalued in hiring plans and chronically hard to find when you actually go looking.
-The best ones think like developers, write code daily, and understand your system well enough to break it in ways nobody else considered.
+Good QA developers are chronically undervalued in hiring plans and chronically hard to find when you actually go looking.
+The best ones think like developers, write code daily, and understand a system well enough to break it in ways nobody else considered.
 That combination is rare, and most job posts don't even describe it correctly.

-With Revelo, you hire nearshore QA engineers who've built test automation for real production systems.
-They work your hours, plug into your sprints, and start reducing your bug count immediately.
-Quality shouldn't be the thing that slows you down — it should be what lets you speed up.
+Through Revelo, engineering teams hire nearshore QA developers who've built test automation for real production systems.
+They work your hours, plug into your sprints, and start reducing your bug count fast.
+Revelo's network spans 400,000+ pre-vetted engineers across 18 countries in Latin America, with 30 to 50 percent cost savings versus comparable US hiring.

-What Does It Cost to Hire a QA Engineer?
+What Does It Cost to Hire a QA Developer?

-Latin American QA engineers cost considerably less.
+QA developers based in Latin America cost considerably less.
 Nearshore all-in rates run $56,400 to $102,900 per year, covering salary, benefits, compliance, and management fees.
-Senior QA talent from Brazil and Argentina typically costs $73,900 to $102,900, while mid-level engineers fall in the $67,200 to $84,000 range.
+Senior QA talent from Brazil and Argentina typically runs $73,900 to $102,900 all-in, while mid-level engineers fall in the $67,200 to $84,000 range.
 These figures reflect US-facing roles with English fluency and real-time timezone overlap.

 Latin America's testing culture has matured significantly as the region's tech industry has scaled.
 Companies across Brazil, Argentina, and Mexico have built dedicated QA centers of excellence, producing engineers skilled in automation frameworks, performance testing, and CI/CD integration.
-ISTQB certification programs are widely accessible and popular, giving LatAm QA professionals a structured foundation that translates directly to US quality standards.
+ISTQB certification programs are widely accessible across the region, giving QA professionals a structured foundation that maps directly to US quality standards.

 QA work suffers more than most disciplines from timezone gaps.
 A bug found at end of day shouldn't wait twelve hours for triage.
-With a LatAm QA engineer on US hours, test results come back while developers still have context.
-Regression suites run and get reviewed in the same sprint cycle, not the next one.
+With a LatAm QA developer on US hours, test results come back while developers still have context.
+Regression suites run and get reviewed within the same sprint cycle.

-Effective QA requires relentless communication — filing clear bug reports, challenging assumptions in requirements, pushing back on edge cases.
-LatAm QA engineers who've worked US-facing teams bring that assertiveness in fluent English, which is exactly what good quality assurance demands.
+Effective QA demands relentless communication: filing clear bug reports, challenging assumptions in requirements, pushing back on edge cases.
+QA developers based in Latin America who've worked US-facing teams bring that assertiveness in fluent English, which is exactly what good quality assurance requires.

 How to Evaluate QA Candidates

 Start with test strategy.
 Give candidates a new feature, say a payment checkout flow, and ask how they'd decide what to automate versus test manually.
-Weaker answers say automate everything.
-Stronger answers talk about risk, frequency of change, and where human judgment catches what scripts miss.
+Strong answers talk about risk, frequency of change, and where human judgment catches what scripts miss.
 This separates testers who think in risk from those who execute scripts mechanically.

 Then explore their automation stack.
 Which frameworks do they reach for, Cypress, Playwright, or something else, and why?
 Ask them to walk through how they'd integrate tests into a CI/CD pipeline.
 How do they handle flaky tests?
 What's their strategy for test data management so environments stay reliable between runs?